ua-data7/chatur-codeathon/README.md

-** If you make some changes to the DB or code, and want to rebuild it use `--no_download`
+** Now after you have everything working, if you make some changes to the DB or code, and want to rebuild it use `--no_download`

 i.e
 ```python3 create_vectordb.py --no_download --create_docs RNR355 ```